Imperial Japanese Navy in World War II: Collapse of the defensive perimeter (1943–44)

 Though the Japanese had been leaders in carrier development, at the beginning of the war many of the IJN's top commanders were still battleship or "Big Gun" adherents.
 However, by early 1944 these commanders had finally accepted the fact that the carrier was the new capital ship.
 This realization brought with it a change in fleet organization.
 On March 1, 1944, the First Mobile Fleet was created under the command of Vice Admiral Jisaburo Ozawa.
 Instead of remaining in separate fleets, most of the front-line battleships, cruisers, and destroyers joined the carriers in the Mobile Fleet.
-The Japanese finally accepted the concept of entrusting the tactical command of a task force to a carrier admiral, this had been adopted by the Americans almost two years earlier.
+The Japanese finally accepted the concept of entrusting the tactical command of a task force to a carrier admiral.
+This had been adopted by the Americans almost two years earlier.

-Admiral Koga survived slightly less than a year as the Commander-in-Chief of Combined fleet.
+Admiral Koga survived slightly less than a year as the Commander-in-Chief of Combined Fleet.
 In March 1944, while en route to the Philippines from Palau, his plane disappeared in a storm.
 Koga's chief of staff, Admiral Shigeru Fukudome, had also left Palau on a separate plane and flew into the same storm.
-His plane crashed near Cebu, and he was captured by Filipino guerrillas with his documents seized.
-Although the guerrillas were quickly forced to give up their prisoner, the documents and its coding system found their way to Allied intelligence via an American submarine.
+His plane crashed near Cebu, and he was captured by Filipino guerrillas with his documents.
+Although the guerrillas were quickly forced to give up their prisoner, the documents and their coding system found their way to Allied intelligence via an American submarine.
 After recovering Fukudome, the Japanese realized that their planned operations were compromised and they needed a new one.
-Admiral Shigetaro Shimada, the Chief of the Naval Staff in Tokyo, immediately began preparing a new plan, which was based on a preliminary draft by Admiral Koga, the plan became known as A-GO.
+Admiral Shigetaro Shimada, the Chief of the Naval Staff in Tokyo, immediately began preparing a new plan, which was based on a preliminary draft by Admiral Koga.
+This plan became known as A-GO.
 A-GO envisioned a decisive fleet action, where the areas for the decisive battle were deemed to be the Palaus and the Western Carolines.
 It was in these areas that the Mobile Fleet, along with large numbers of land-based aircraft, would be concentrated.
 If the Americans attacked the Marianas, they would be attacked by land-based planes in that vicinity.
 Then the Americans would be lured into the areas where the Mobile Fleet could defeat them.
 A month after Koga's death, Admiral Soemu Toyoda become the new commander of Combined Fleet.